SMS Phishing: How to Protect Yourself?

 SMS phishing uses the Short Message Service facility available on mobile phones to deliver a malicious link to the target user.
 Once clicked, this link has the potential to deliver the victim’s personal information, such as credit card information or passwords, back to the hacker.
 Such links also have the potential to install malicious software on the victim’s phone, allowing the hacker to track and steal additional information.

-SMS Phishing Example
+SMS Phishing Examples

-If you need an SMS phishing example, then there are, in fact several that can help you identify SMS with phishing attacks.
+If you need an SMS phishing example, then there are, in fact, several that can help you identify SMS with phishing attacks.
 These include the following:

 Invitations to Participate

 Many phishing attacks sent over an SMS are masked as invitations to participate in the XYZ event.
 This event could be a competition or an exhibition.
 Regardless, this message would contain a link, requiring you to register.
 By the looks of it, you may like to believe that this message is coming from a valid source.
 However, you must not trust such messages.
-Instead, verify such invitations on the internet and then click on any such links.
+Instead, verify such invitations on the internet and then click on such links.

 Verification of Information